 Representative Intellectual Property Litigation Matters

-•Lead trial counsel on Hatch-Waxman case involving a direct thrombin inhibitor.
-After lengthy trial, Court issued 156-page decision in client's favor.
+•Lead trial counsel on Hatch-Waxman patent litigation case involving a direct thrombin inhibitor (anti-coagulant).
+After a lengthy trial, the Court issued a 156-page decision in the client's favor.
+The decision was affirmed in its entirety on appeal to the Federal Circuit.

-•Lead counsel in negotiation of numerous settlements in Hatch-Waxman ANDA litigation involving antidiabetic drug products.
+•Lead counsel in numerous Hatch-Waxman ANDA cases involving antidiabetic drug products.

-•Trial counsel in multi-billion dollar Hatch Waxman pharmaceutical litigation involving generic ANDA attacks on diabetes drug patent.
+•Trial counsel in multi-billion dollar Hatch-Waxman pharmaceutical litigation involving generic ANDA attacks on diabetes drug patent.
 Successfully defended patent challenges and appeals filed by generic manufacturers.
-Lead counsel on attorneys' fees petition in which over $17 million was awarded to patent holder.
+Lead counsel on attorneys' fees petition in which over $18 million was awarded to patent holder.

-•Successfully negotiated settlement of patent litigation filed in the Eastern District of Texas involving 29 patents covering photocopier technology.
+•Lead counsel in patent litigation filed in the Eastern District of Texas involving 29 patents covering photocopier technology, leading to successful negotiation of favorable settlement.

-•Trial counsel on behalf of mechanical seal manufacturer in patent infringement action which resulted in very favorable settlement in excess of $2 million on fifth day of jury trial.
+•Trial counsel on behalf of mechanical seal manufacturer in patent infringement action which resulted in very favorable multi-million dollar settlement on fifth day of jury trial.

-•Successfully negotiated settlement on behalf of global modeling agency protecting agency's trade name in trademark infringement and dilution case.
+•Represented global modeling agency protecting agency's trade name in trademark infringement and dilution case.
+Successfully negotiated settlement equivalent to prevailing at trial.

 •Negotiated favorable settlement protecting pharmaceutical company's tradename and marks in tradename and trademark litigation.